Migrating back from Firefish to Misskey

 This section lists some items that you may especially want to check after the database migration and booting Misskey up:

-• Passwords.
+.
+This table saves the identity key pairs for users on your instance.
+They should be exactly the same before and after the migration.
+If for some reason it changed, make sure to get 'em back from your old database dump.- Passwords.
 Because Firefish has switched to argon2 while Misskey is still using bcrypt, the Firefish-stored password format cannot be read by Misskey.
 Because Firefish will do a re-hash to migrate to argon2 (that's a good practice!), the passwords cannot get back to "the Misskey format" after a login.
 Users on your instances are very likely to be unable to login.
 Ask them to reset the password.

-• Some settings in your meta table.
+table.
 They might need to be changed back as you wish.

 Your Mi-leage May Vary!